 - Depending on your financial objectives and plans, you can choose your deposit tenure from one month to 4 years.

 - This account is protected by the Deposit Insurance Scheme by SDIC.
-In effect from 2011, the scheme offers protection to individual and company depositors against the risk of a bank going bankrupt.
+This scheme offers protection to individual and company depositors against the risk of a bank going bankrupt.
 This scheme provides insurance for up to S$50,000 for your Singapore dollar deposits.

 OCBC SGD Time Deposit Interest Rate